Trump can’t stop tweeting about ever-bluer Virginia and its governor. But his campaign is quiet on TV.

 The prolific tweeter who occupies the Oval Office has many a target on social media and on the stump, but he’s circled back again and again to the Old Dominion and Northam.

 In January, Trump issued a flurry of tweets about a “serious attack” on the Second Amendment in Virginia.
 In April, he urged followers to “Liberate Virginia” from the governor’s coronavirus restrictions.
-Northam even rated a backhanded shout-out in one of Trump’s State of the Union addresses, amid an uproar in early 2019 over the governor’s muddled comments about abortion.
+Northam even received a backhanded shout-out in one of Trump’s State of the Union addresses, amid an uproar in early 2019 over the governor’s muddled comments about abortion.

 The mentions have only increased as the presidential campaign has heated up in other states — but not, by all appearances, in Virginia.
-At a rally late last month in Pennsylvania, a state far more critical to Trump’s reelection hopes, Trump gave the crowd in Harrisburg an earful about the chief executive in another capital city, some 230 miles to their south.
+At a rally late last month in Pennsylvania, a state far more critical to Trump’s reelection hopes, Trump gave the crowd in Harrisburg an earful about the chief executive in another capital city, some 230 miles to the south.

-“We’re making a play for Virginia because we have a governor in Virginia … all he does is talk about terminating the second amendment,” he said.
+“We’re making a play for Virginia because we have a governor in Virginia . . . all he does is talk about terminating the Second Amendment,” he said.

 The typically understated Northam sometimes responds to Trump with humor, as he did in May, after Trump warned a gathering of farmers at the White House that Northam’s gun-control efforts would mean there would be “no one to guard your potatoes.”